 If you haven't yet registered, or would like to find out some more general information, read our course information page here.

-Boat and Equipment
+Boat and Equipment (for Single Handed Dinghy Courses only)

 Boats need to be complete with spars, sail, buoyancy bags (if buoyancy not built-in), daggerboard, rudder, tiller with tiller extension, paddle, bailer and sponge.
 A measurement certificate is not required.
 It is very helpful to have all loose parts identified with the sail number or boat name.
 The painter should be firmly attached, free of knots, and if possible 4 metres long.
-A launching trolley is useful for the skipper to be more independent when it comes to launching and recovery.
+A launching trolley is essential for the skipper to be more independent when it comes to launching and recovery.

 Optimists only: To avoid the risk of serious damage to the mast thwart, a fitting to prevent the mast accidentally coming out of the mast step is essential, either a cleat or a mast clamp.
 Inflatable buoyancy bags must be without leaks, and firmly secured.